remipassmoilesel/abc-map/documentation/4_faq.md

 ## About 'instanceof' in frontend

-`instanceof` usage can have weird behavior in frontend because it cannot works with external modules.
+`instanceof` usage can have weird behavior in frontend because it cannot work with external modules.
 See: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof#instanceof_and_multiple_context_e.g._frames_or_windows

 You can use instead `crossContextInstanceof()`.